Struggling to get interviews?

 - conflict with a company’s culture or values

-- may be seen as inappropriate or discriminatory
+- could be seen as inappropriate or discriminatory

 - reveal personal information such as political or religious connections